-Solving problems is the chief passion of Chris Dahlen, who is the VP of application development.
-As the technologist who consults on our platform choices, hacks out our back-end code and watches over the pieces of a solution that the customer trusts but never sees, Chris brings his experience and curiosity to Mad*Pow.
+Solving problems is the chief passion of Chris Dahlen, who is our SVP of Application Development.
+As the leader of the team that consults on our platform choices, delivers our apps, and watches over the pieces of a solution that the customer trusts but never sees, Chris brings his experience and curiosity to Mad*Pow.

-Growing up, Chris was never far from his Apple //c.
 After graduating from the University of Chicago, Chris found his way into the tech industry in the mid-‘90s, where he has held roles as a developer and a project manager.
-He has worked in educational software supporting Pearson, Scholastic and Houghton Mifflin, served small businesses at inc.com, and consulted in the cubicle farms of Fortune 500 clients at Context Integration.
-And while he’s spent most of his career in back-end development, he was also the mobile developer on the Android app Bzzy, winner of the 2011 MITX Mobile award.
+He has worked in educational software supporting Pearson, Scholastic and Houghton Mifflin, served small businesses at inc.com, and consulted for Fortune 500 clients at Context Integration.
+With Mad*Pow, he has built a team of over half a dozen web and mobile application developers who are ready for anything our designers send our way.

 Chris lives in Portsmouth with his wife, children’s book illustrator Teri Weidner, and their son.
-Weekends find them hiking, checking out strange sites around New England, and ducking into Caffe Kilim for a double-shot and a Yoo-hoo.
+Weekends find them hiking, playing board games, and ducking into Caffe Kilim for a double-shot and a Yoo-hoo.

 Health 2.0: Business is Personal

 There are no upcoming events at this time.

 Improving health experiences through human-centered design and technology.

 Mad*Pow's annual conference, HXR: Improving health experiences through technology and design.